 Scenarios may include but are not limited to: spinal cord injury, heart attack, asthma attach, anaphylaxis, car or boating accident, burns, fractures, breaks, cuts and abrasions, missing person.
 If you have concerns about your ability to participate in these scenarios, please contact the Camp Coordinator (details above) to discuss your concerns.

 The Lifesaving Development Camp is normally run every year depending on candidate interest.
 Clubs in the past have been issued two placement spots for the camp, with spare positions available if a club does not nominate anyone.
-Nominations normally open in September-October and are open to surf life saving members aged 16-20.
+Nominations October and are open to surf life saving members aged 16-21.
 The application and nomination process will be publsihed online, in the SLST newsletter and sent to all club contacts.

 SLST partially subsidies the cost of the Lifesaving Development Camp.
 The camp fee per candidate covers all accommodation, food, training and assessment , and transport (if required) during the camp.

 " Thank you SLST for running a world class program like this for the youth of Tasmania.
 My child returned home as a completley new person and has not stopped talking about the camp!"